Chapter 3.42

 2. Evaluation of Proposals.
 All responsive proposals shall be reviewed and evaluated by the City in order to determine which proposer best meets the City’s needs by demonstrating the competence and qualifications necessary for the satisfactory performance of the required services, shall not necessarily be based on the lowest priced proposal, but shall be based on a determination of which services offered serve the best interests of the City.
 The criteria by which the City shall evaluate proposals shall be set forth in the request for proposals, and may include a ranking system identifying factors considered important by the City.
 The City reserves the right to reject any and all proposals or waive any irregularities in any proposal or the proposal process.

 3. Award of Contract.
-The City Council shall award a contract for general services with a value equal to, or greater than, Fifty Thousand and no/100ths ($50,000.00) Dollars.
+The City Manager is authorized to award a contract for general services with a value equal to, or less than, One Hundred Thousand and no/100ths ($100,000.00) Dollars.
+The City Council shall be the awarding authority for a contract for general services with a value greater than One Hundred Thousand and no/100ths ($100,000.00) Dollars.

 B. Exceptions.
 The City Manager or the City Council (as applicable given the monetary limitations of this chapter) may dispense with the formal request for proposal procedure, in whole or in part, or reject any proposal received as part of any procedure, whether the formal request for proposal procedure has been initiated or not, under the following circumstances: